Singularity-tutorial/Singularity-tutorial.github.io/README.md

 $ sudo singularity build lolcow.simg Singularity
 ```

 Note that we changed the name of the container.
-Now we are building our container in the standard Singularity squashfs file format, and we are denoting that with the (optional) `.simg` file extension.
+By omitting the `--sandbox` option, we are building our container in the standard Singularity squashfs file format.
+We are denoting the file format with the (optional) `.simg` extension.
 A squashfs file is compressed and immutable making it a good choice for a production environment.

 Singularity stores a lot of [useful metadata](http://singularity.lbl.gov/docs-environment-metadata).
 For instance, if you want to see the recipe file that was used to create the container you can use the `inspect` command like so: